 The rejection experiment

 In order to overcome his fear of rejection, Jiang decided to play the Rejection Therapy game.
-I know what you’re thinking, worst game ever.
+I know what you’re thinking, the worst game ever.
 However, this was an Internet game originally developed by Canadian entrepreneur Jason Comely to help people handle rejection.
 (Jiang owns the rights to the game now).

 The basic idea of Comely’s game was for individuals to desensitize themselves to rejection by getting rejected…over and over and over.
 The game had 30 cards with 30 different suggestions on how to get rejected in real life.
 However, 30 ways to get rejected wasn’t enough for Jiang.
 He decided to do it for 100 days, filming his interactions, and sharing his experience through an online blog.